HardyScheel/beautiful-jekyll/_posts/2018-12-02-git-get-some-help-for-using-git.md

 ---
 layout: post
-title: get some help for using git
+title: some help for using git
 tags: [git, GitHub]
 image: /img/git-logo.png
 ---